 While performing the throwing motion, the shoulder joint experiences extreme forces.
 The labrum and rotator cuff work hard to stabilize the arm and dissipate the generated forces.
 An injury to either structure makes it difficult to throw or serve.

-Patients that suffer from this injury may complain of a decreased velocity when throwing or serving, reduced control, inability to warm up, or pain when throwing or hitting.
+Patients who suffer from this injury may complain of a decreased velocity when throwing or serving, reduced control, inability to warm up, or pain when throwing or hitting.
 Strains are not as severe as tears.
 Treatment initially involves rest and physical therapy.
 However, if a patient does not respond to conservative treatments, surgery is a viable option.
 This surgery is performed arthroscopically on an outpatient basis.
 In the case of a torn labrum, the labrum is repaired arthroscopically.